Rebuilding the most ignored tool in construction

 From a baseline of 152 to 1,040 — on pace to hit 2,000 by end of year

-The 2026 company goal was to grow from 152 NAMER GCs and SCs with scheduling as an active daily workflow to 2,000 by end of year.
-By May 2026 — seven months in — the product had reached 1,040, putting it well ahead of a linear pace to hit the target.
-That growth happened against a backdrop where fewer than 1 in 20 users had ever opened the old tool.
-Over 7,000 construction professionals now run their daily schedule workflow inside Procore, across nearly 8,000 active job sites.
-These aren't users who tried it once — 1,040 companies have deployed it across at least 25% of their active projects, a threshold that signals genuine organizational commitment rather than casual adoption.
+The 2026 goal was to grow deeply committed company adoption from 152 to 2,000.
+By May, seven months in, the product had reached 1,040, well ahead of a linear pace.
+Fewer than 1 in 20 users had ever opened the old tool.
+Today over 7,000 professionals use it daily across nearly 8,000 active projects.
+Over 1,040 companies have deployed it across at least a quarter of their active work, which is the threshold that signals a real organizational switch, not a trial.